-Back in the late 1990s schools joined up to form Education Action Zones (EAZs).
+Collaborate on procurement Back in the late 1990s schools joined up to form Education Action Zones (EAZs).
 EAZs were set up partly to form bids for products and services from groups of schools.
 An EAZ was a partnerships formed between the schools, their LEA and other local organisations.

 One of the advantages of a local authority purchasing products and services on behalf of the schools was the power of economies of scale.
 Placing an order for 200 licences for a learning resource or 2,000 laptops for example, enabled the local authority to negotiate reduced pricing on many items.

 Since schools have moved away from local authority control and are making their own purchasing decisions many are potentially missing out on the discounts negotiated by the authority.
 As a result we are starting to see schools cluster to achieve the same benefits.
 We expect an increase in clusters over time.
 Clusters can be of any size however, clearly the larger the cluster the greater the negotiating power.

 29 per cent of academy schools and 32 per cent of non-academies purchase in a chain or cluster.
 When considering ICT products, 25 per cent of all schools at least sometimes collaborate in procurement, up from 11 per cent in 2012.
 However, buying in clusters is still not a common practice.
 Secondary academies are the most likely to collaborate on purchasing furniture (26 per cent) and ICT (26 per cent).